ElliNet13/ellinet13.com/README.md

-# ElliNet13's Astro site
+# ElliNet13.com
-I decided to try astro so this is where my astro code will go.
+I wanted a domain and this is the contents of the page.